 The IDP Coordinating Committee will meet during the respective phases of the IDP process, with the purpose to align the respective processes vertically and horizontally from the outset.
-The IDP Coordinating Committee meetings will not be as frequent as the IDP Steering meetings, with the majority of communication on a bilateral basis (telephone, fax, e - mail, etc).
+The IDP Coordinating Committee meetings will not be as frequent as the IDP Steering meetings, with the majority of communication on a bilateral basis (telephone, fax, e-mail, etc.).

 Phase Timing Weeks Alignment Activity Local Municipality / District Municipality Local Governme nt/ Other Spheres 1 Week 6 (Mid Sept.)
-1. Information on priority issues to SDM X 2 Week 9 2.
-Joint decision on Localized Guidelines (Beginning October) X x Week 13 & 14 3.
+1. Information on priority issues to SDM Х 2 Week 9 (Beginning October) 2.
+Joint decision on Localized Guidelines X х Week 13 & 14 3.
 District level strategy workshops Х х 3 Week 22 - 24 (January) 4.
-Technical Inputs to project Planning x 4 Week 26 & 27 (End February) x 5 Week 29 (March) 6.
-Submission of draft IDP x X Week 30 (March) 7.Comment on draft IDP x X Week 32 (March) 8.
-Compiling District Level summary of Local IDP's pro grammes and strategies will be considered in The IDP process.
+Technical Inputs to project Planning х 4 Week 26 & 27 (End February) 5.Sector programmes under responsibility of Provincial /National Sector Departments х 5 Week 29 (March) 6.
+Submission of draft IDP х X Week 30 (March) 7.Comment on draft IDP Х Х Week 32 (March) 8.
+Compiling District Level summary of Local IDP's pro grammes and strategies will be considered in i the IDP process.
 The Constitution of the RSA Protect basic human rights (Act 108 of 1996) Municipal Systems Act Defines integrated development planning as one of (Act 32 of 2000) the core functions of a municipality Municipal Structures Act Provide District Municipalities with a role to support (Act 117 of 1998) municipalities with IDP's National Land Transport Bill Integrated Transport Plan Water Services Act (Act 108 of 1997) Water Service Development Plan Development Facilitation Act Chapter 1 principles (Act 87 of 1995) Land Use Bill (30 March 2001) Spatial Development Framework as part of IDP Land Management National Environment Management Act Environmental principles (Act 107 of 1998) (NEMA) Environmental Conservation Act Environmental Impact on envisaged development (Act 73 of 1989) Housing Act (Act 107 of 1997) National Housing Policy Provision of Land and Assistance Act Make available private or state land to poor people (Act 126 of 1993) Upgrading of Land Tenure Rights Upgrading of less secure tenure rights (Act 112 of 1991) Extension of Security of Tenure Act Tenure rights of people living on land owned by other (Act 62 of 1997) (ESTA) people Land Reform (Labour Tenants) Securing tenure of labour tenants (Act 3 of 1996) Restitution of Land Rights Restitution of rights in land to people or communities (Act 22 of 1994) that were dispossessed of such rights National Veld and Forest Fire Act Prevent and combat veld fires (Act 101 of 1998) Municipal Financial Management Act